Loans&Mortgages

 Organize your personal financial documents: Lenders will want to review your tax returns, 90

 days of bank statements, and proof of employment.
 They prioritize your household debt-to-income ratio to ensure your financial capability after taking out a jumbo loan.
-Aim for a lower DTI, as lenders typically prefer a borrower’s debt-to-income ratio to be below 45%.

 Have your desired home appraised: It’s essential to hire a professional home appraiser, other than the seller, to determine the current value of the property.
 Some lenders may require an appraisal.